typealiased/mockingbird/README.md

 open Mockingbird.xcodeproj
 ```

-Then install the Mockingbird command line interface.
+Then build and install the CLI.

 ```bash
 make install